siddhantchimankar/Simon-Game-using-Javascript/README.md

 # Simon-Game-using-Javascript
-A popular american game using Javascript
+A popular american game which texts your memory skills made using Javascript